Google Gemini Explained: Overview of Gemini AI Models

 Numerous examples of errors that occurred in the previous version of Google Bard made the rounds on social media: weaknesses in math problems, typos, and documentation of sensitive topics.

-Bard on the monopoly lawsuit against Google:
+Bard on the Monopoly lawsuit against Google:

 Particularly interesting is a post on Reddit, where a typo in the invitation to use Gemini Live was spotted and criticised: